-- One more unique and interesting facts about Bhutan is that traffic accidents aren’t common in Bhutan, despite the mountainous road conditions and treacherous roads.
+- One more unique and interesting fact about Bhutan is that traffic accidents aren’t common in Bhutan, despite the mountainous road conditions and treacherous roads.
 You will not hear any honks of vehicles during the traffic or on the hairpin band roads.

-- Television and internet was banned in Bhutan until 1999.
+- Television and the internet were banned in Bhutan until 1999.
 Bhutan is also one of the last nations in the world to introduce television.
 Sounds cool right!!

 - They work as a taxi driver, and policeman too.
-It is very uncommon sight in India.
-After staying for a week in the country, I also could knew that people buys the property on the name of women only.
-My receptionist of hotel said that they believe in gender equality very much and yes they are.
+It is a very uncommon sight in India.
+After staying for a week in the country, I also could know that people buy property in the name of women only.
+My receptionist at the hotel said that they believe in gender equality very much and yes they are.
 This fact about Bhutan makes it more unique country to visit in the world.

-- All foreign tourists[except India, Bangladesh,Maldives] have to travel with a tour operator and pay a minimum fee of $250-$280 per day to visit Bhutan, making it both expensive and a giant pain for backpackers to visit.
+- All foreign tourists[except India, Bangladesh, and Maldives] have to travel with a tour operator and pay a minimum fee of $250-$280 per day to visit Bhutan, making it both expensive and a giant pain for backpackers to visit.

-- It is the only country where Phallus/Pennies are worshiped and yes there is a temple called Chimi Lhakhang where women from all over the world come for seeking blessings to conceive a child and they get blessings by stroking with wooden phallus.
-This is one such interesting facts about Bhutan.
+- It is the only country where Phallus/Pennies are worshiped and yes there is a temple called Chimi Lhakhang where women from all over the world come for seeking blessings to conceive a child and they get blessings by stroking with a wooden phallus.
+This is one such interesting fact about Bhutan.

 - The Indian army maintains a military base in the Haa valley of Bhutan to maintain security against incursions from China.
 This showcases the friendliness nature between the two countries.